 Walk through any shop, warehouse, or office and you will encounter both barcodes and QR codes.
 At a glance they look similar — both encode data as a pattern of marks on a surface, both are scanned with a camera or laser.
 But they work differently, store different amounts of data, and are suited to different purposes.
-Understanding the distinction helps you choose the right one for your use case — and avoid using the wrong tool for the job.
+Understanding the difference between a barcode and a QR code helps you choose the right one for your use case — and avoid using the wrong tool for the job.

 A brief history of both